City Council STR Ordinance

 Sources and Data

 1. Source: AirDNA.
-The 42% loss in rental revenue is based on an analysis of average ADR (Average Daily Rate) and occupancy rates for short-term rentals in Gloucester as of November 2024.
-Data reflects historical averages provided by AirDNA.
+The 43% loss in rental revenue is based on an analysis of average ADR (Average Daily Rate) and occupancy rates for short-term rentals in Gloucester as of December 2024.
+This data uses historical averages provided by AirDNA.

-Without restrictions, an average short-term rental listing generates $73,735 annually, assuming Gloucester’s average ADR of $370 and an average occupancy rate of 52% over a full year.
+Without restrictions, a typical short-term rental listing in Gloucester generates approximately $75,984 annually, based on an average ADR of $381 and an occupancy rate of 53% throughout the year.
 This revenue includes cleaning fees.